Skip to content

 • Listen to those who stayed at home.
 Your friends and family had experiences while you were gone.
 They need to feel like you are interested in their experiences, too.

 • Get involved in the community.
-Salt Lake City is a diverse community.
+Salt Lake City is a place with many different cultures and backgrounds.
 Take advantage of local events and festivals that highlight world cultures.
 Contact the Bennion Center for more information.

 Professional & Academic